We are excited to announce the first winners of our Entrepreneurship Fund Kickstarter Grants!

 MORAN CLEANING AGENCY

-Entrepreneur: Monique Mitchell (from Jamaica, currently living in New Jersey)
+Entrepreneur: Monique Mitchell (New Jersey)

 Monique was born and raised in St. Catherine, Jamaica where she graduated with six subjects at the Caribbean Secondary Examination Council.
 Monique later went on to study Special Education for the hearing impaired at the Mico University College, where she completed three years of college before immigrating to the USA.